 The role of an Accreditation Manager is varied, dynamic, and perpetual.
 Policy has to be kept in compliance with applicable standards and proof of compliance have to be identified and place within the appropriate accreditation file on an ongoing basis.
 The Accreditation Manager does not have any time off between assessments.
 He/she is tasked with keeping their agency in continual compliance or risk organizational failure through non-compliance.
 The New Jersey Public Safety Accreditation Coalition (PAC) has developed copyrighted proprietary programs and material to virtually guarantee an agency’s success in accreditation.
 These programs are develop to meet the unique needs and challenges of New Jersey Law Enforcement and Public Safety Agencies.

-Accreditation Managers for the New Jersey Law Enforcement Accreditation Program (NJLEAP) also meet around the state in three different regions, quarterly each year, to comprehensively review a set of accreditation files during a Policy and Proof Analysis Workshop.
+Accreditation Managers for the New Jersey Law Enforcement Accreditation Program (NJLEAP) also meet around the state in three different regions, quarterly each year, to comprehensively peer review accreditation files during a Peer Review Workshops for the NJLEAP Program.
 After each meeting every Accreditation Manager in attendance will either have the assurance that all the files reviewed are fully compliant for both policy and proof, or, they will know exactly what is weak or incorrect so that they can fix them right away.
-The quarterly Policy and Proof Analysis Workshops are taught by experts in the New Jersey Law Enforcement Accreditation Program and student Accreditation Managers are supervised during the review process.
-The quarterly review process is designed so that every Law Enforcement Accreditation Program standard is comprehensively reviewed on the accreditation file level, right down to the bullet, every three (3) years; which is a normal accreditation cycle.
+The quarterly Peer Review Workshops for the NJLEAP Program are led by experts in the New Jersey Law Enforcement Accreditation Program and student Accreditation Managers are supervised during the review process.
+The quarterly peer review process is designed so that every Law Enforcement Accreditation Program standard is comprehensively reviewed on the accreditation file level, right down to the bullet.